pawannyadav05/academic-risk-radar/docs/build-plan.md

 **Governance constraint — non-negotiable, applies to every module that touches student data:** this is an early-support system, never a disciplinary one.
 Risk bands are visible to the student themselves with contributing factors; they are never exposed to recruiters, never printed on a transcript, and never used as an eligibility filter anywhere.
 This is enforced as an access-control rule in the backend authorization layer, not a UI convention or a comment.

-**Team:** 4 people — Team Member 1 (Pawan), Team Member 2 (Vani), Team Member 3 (Nilesh), and Team Member 4 (Krish).
+**Team:** 4 people — Team Member 1 (Pawan), Team Member 2 (Vani), Team Member 3 (Nilesh), and Team Member 4 (Piyush Kumar Singh).
 Maximum 3 people are actively working at any given time (the 4th may be unavailable on a given day/week) — this affects scheduling, not module ownership; every person below still owns their assigned modules end to end.

 **Timeline:** 7–8 weeks total, full spec scope (all 8 modules, all 6 roles) — nothing is cut for time.
 AI coding tools (Antigravity / Claude Code) generate scaffolding, CRUD, and boilerplate; humans review and hand-write scoring logic, access-control rules, and integration.